You will be able to restore SQL Server permissions from a specific date and recreate those based on an earlier snapshot.

 Collect and monitor information about your environment health from the Windows Event Log and SQL Server Logs across all SQL Servers from one centralized place.

-New Best Practices reports to help you audit your SQL Server settings even better.
+We added more than 20 new Best Practices reports to help you audit your SQL Server settings even better.

 Document all settings for your Windows Azure SQL servers and databases.